plone/documentation/adapt-and-extend/theming/resources.rst

 Plone loads a group of mockup components and bower components as resources on the registry.
 In order to avoid running bower install on each installation of Plone it ships by default a minimal bower components folder on the CMFPlone static folder with the correct versions of the resources that are need to run the default plone js/css.

-The default bower components shipped are on :
+Plone's default bower components are defined here:

 https://github.com/plone/Products.CMFPlone/blob/master/Products/CMFPlone/static/bower.json

-The group of resources registered on CMFPlone are :
+Plone's resource registration is defined here:

 https://github.com/plone/Products.CMFPlone/blob/master/Products/CMFPlone/profiles/dependencies/registry.xml